martiabr/putti-plotter-plot/ideas.md

 - Flow fields.
 Should write general functionality for plotting FFs and then easily change out Perlin noise or nonlinear differential equations etc.
 - Trigonometric parametric curves.
 - Fun with hexagons.
 E.g. hexagon perspective pattern with fills?
+- Download height map data and generate contour plots for fun geographical locations.
+Tilezen is one data source.
+Could try to generate the contour lines custom with Bezier curves and math, or maybe use matplotlib and export to svg.
+Maybe mpl first to see how it could look and possibly expand.